-The current colloquium, Internment & Resistance: Confronting Mass Detention and Dehumanization, focuses on global constructions of concentration camp systems and the challenges that they present while highlighting acts of resistance.
+The current colloquium focuses on global constructions of concentration camp systems and the challenges that they present while highlighting acts of resistance.
 Click here to watch the events.

 This colloquium focused on myriad forms of opposition and resistance to right-wing authoritarian movements and regimes around the world, including artistic activity and public protest.
 Click here to watch the events.